 The written request for fair hearing must be filed with the Administrative Hearings Office within 30 days of the mailing of the denial of benefits or services.
 All information on how to file and request the hearing is included with the fair hearing request form sent with the adverse decision notice.
 The hearing process itself can be conducted in the local Children and Family Services office or by telephone.
 The family does not have to appear in person at the hearing if they choose a telephone hearing.
 Families may represent themselves or may bring an advocate(s) to the hearing if they choose.
 The hearing officer receives written and verbal testimony from all parties and then renders a decision in writing that is sent to the adoptive family.
-Requests for fair hearing are made by written request to the following address:
+Requests for fair hearing are made by written request.

 Department of Health and Welfare